BloomTech-Labs/life-logger-be/README.md

 * login
 * createEvent

-Please open DOCS pane on localhost tab to see detailed Documentation.
+Please open DOCS pane on localhost tab to see detailed Query and Mutations requirements.

 ## Contributing